idkgene/reactuse/README.md

 - `useList`: A hook that manages a list of items and provides convenience methods for adding, removing, and updating items.
 - `useMediaQuery`: A hook that returns true if a given media query matches the current viewport.
 useOnClickOutside: A hook that triggers a callback when a click event occurs outside of a specified ref.
+- `useMousePosition`: A hook that returns the current mouse position.
+- `useNetworkState`: A hook that returns the current network state (online/offline).
 - `useOrientation`: A hook that returns the current orientation of the device (portrait or landscape).
-usePageLeave: A hook that triggers a callback when the user attempts to leave the current page.
+- `usePageLeave`: A hook that triggers a callback when the user attempts to leave the current page.
+- `useRect`: A hook that returns the current dimensions of a DOM element.
 - `useScript`: A hook that dynamically loads an external script.
 - `useSessionStorage`: A hook that provides a convenient way to interact with session storage.
 - `useThrottle`: A hook that throttles a value, ensuring that it is only updated at most once per specified duration.